Skip to content

 REQUIRE_EDITOR_WORLD(World);

-// Idempotency: if an actor with this label exists, reuse it.
+// Idempotency: if an actor with this label exists, return Existed JSON.

 {